davidrihtarsic/Experiental_Learning_of_Robotics/book/0290_Digital_Input.md

 ## DIGITAL INPUT

--   In sake to detect the obstacles we have to equip robot with the
+-   In sake to detect the obstacles we have to equip the robot with the
     \"touch sensor\".
-This sensor is basically a switch or key, which toggles it\'s output between GND and +5 V voltage potentials.
+This sensor is basically a switch or a key, which toggles it\'s output between GND and +5 V voltage potentials.
 -   Follow [video instructions](https://www.youtube.com/embed/eWldNxh-q2c)
     to construct bumper in front of the robot.